How To Write Winning Freelance Proposals [15+ Examples]

 5. Craft A Brief Executive Summary

-Think of an executive summary as a mini-proposal; its core purpose is to offer enough essential information that if the client chooses to skip the rest of the document, they wouldn’t miss out.
+Think of an executive summary as a mini-proposal; its core purpose is to describe your proposal and offer enough essential information that if the client chooses to skip the rest of the document, they wouldn’t miss out.

 It is meant to set the tone for the rest of the proposal via an introduction and an overview of what lies ahead.